monsoonmaelstrom/book2/book2.md

 “Is that a rhetorical question?”
 Peter asks, confused.

-“I know how to make flower crows.
+“I know how to make flower crowns.
 Alex knows how to make flower crowns.
 I bet Reese knows how to make flower crowns too.
 I bet we all make them the same way.”
 I sigh.
 “Do you think she’s still friends with my mother?”

 “I don’t think so, but I don’t really know that for sure.”